barz-christian/DiseaseTransmissionModels/README.md

     and are immune, so they can no longer be infected with the disease.

-**Remark:** A [SEIR model](https://de.wikipedia.org/wiki/SEIR-Modell) wouldinclude the latency stage, i.e. the time until an infected person can infect others.
+**Remark:** A [SEIR model](https://de.wikipedia.org/wiki/SEIR-Modell) would include the latency stage, i.e. the time until an infected person can infect others.
 We will show how to implement a SEIR model using Stan in an upcoming note.